Kaushal441/HostelHunt/README.md

 GET	   /api/reviews	    Get all reviews
 POST	   /api/payments	    Make a payment

-🎯 To-Do & Future Improvements
+🎯 To-Do & Future Improvements:
 ✅ Add search & filter options for hostels
 ✅ Improve UI with Material UI / Tailwind CSS
 ✅ Implement Razorpay for secure transactions
 🔜 Implement Google OAuth login
 🔜 Add admin dashboard with analytics

-🤝 Contributing
+🤝 Contributing:
 Feel free to contribute by submitting a pull request or reporting issues.

-📝 License
+📝 License:
 This project is licensed under the MIT License.